Sundridge, Ontario: History

 Originally it was supposed to be named Sunny Ridge, but when the name was applied for in the late 1800s, an error at the post office department resulted in the name becoming Sundridge.
+Another hypothesis is that it is named after a village in Kent, England.

 Sundridge developed largely as a result of the extension of the Canadian National Railway (CNR) northward.
 The first settler in the area – usually considered the village's founder – was James Dunbar in 1876.
-The CNR route in the area was completed in 1885, and the Village of Sundridge was incorporated in 1889.
+The CNR route in the area was completed in 1885, and the Village of Sundridge was incorporated on March 23, 1889, when it separated from Strong Township.

 Protestant churches (Anglican, Methodist and Presbyterian) were established in the mid-1880s, and in 1897 the first municipal library was established.
 During World War I, Sundridge was the location for basic training for the 162nd Canadian Battalion.

 The post office dates from 1879.